24, Dec 2017 | Deborah Grey

 Unnatural offences.—Whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with 1[imprisonment for life], or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.
 Explanation.—Penetration is sufficient to constitute the carnal intercourse necessary to the offence described in this section.

 This clearly means that all sexual activity that can be categorised as ‘unnatural’ comes under the purview of this section of the law.
 This provision of the law, therefore not only affects the LGBTQIA community, but also cis gender heterosexual people who engage in any sexual activity that involves an artificial orifice, sexual aids or toys, penetration of non-vaginal orifices in the human body.
 Therefore, homosexuality is not illegal, engaging in ‘unnatural’ sex is.
 Nobody can detain or imprison you just because you are homosexual.
-However, if caught having sex ‘against the order of nature’, the person can be booked under Sec 377.
+However, if caught having sex ‘against the order of nature’, the person could have been booked under Sec 377.
 This is precisely why the LGBTQIA community and human rights activists have been demanding that this section be struck down.

 Section 377 in the Courts